henkk4/netum-app/README.md

 To run this app locally,
 in the project folder run: npm start

-In the app, it is possible to
+In the app, it is possible to:
 - Add new person (first name, last name, age) to table
 - Delete person from table
 - Edit persons information